 Car accidents can cause devastating injuries and substantial economic losses, and any driver who experiences a car accident will likely have countless questions about the next best steps toward recovery.
 Every driver should know what to expect after a car accident, and most drivers in this situation are understandably concerned about their recovery options.
-It is essential for any driver who has experienced an accident to fully assess his or her damages and identify the party or parties responsible for causing the accident.
+It is essential for any driver who has experienced an accident to fully assess his or her damages with a Long Beach personal injury lawyer and identify the party or parties responsible for causing the accident.

 Valuing Your Car Accident Claim

 In a fault-based state, an injured driver must identify the driver responsible for causing an accident and file an insurance claim against the at-fault driver’s auto insurance policy.
 As long as the at-fault driver’s policy offers enough coverage to fully cover the injured driver’s damages, the situation ends with the insurance claim.
 In a no-fault state, injured drivers must file claims against their own auto insurance policies’ personal injury protection coverage.
 However, depending on the severity of an injured driver’s damages, state laws may allow an injured driver in a no-fault state to take legal action beyond an insurance claim.

 An injured driver should record any and all damages resulting from a car accident.